omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

   * [`32*byte`:per_commitment_secret]
   * [`point`:next_per_commitment_point]

+### Requirements

+TO DO: Neo Carmack, Ben Fei

 If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the connection with the remote party.
-In addition a node must check if the asset id is the same in the transaction `op_return` payload.
+In addition a node must check if the asset id is the same in the transaction `op_return` payload for every HTLC.
 If not, the node has to close the connection.

-### Requirements

-TO DO: Neo Carmack, Ben Fei

 ## Terminate HTLC off-chain